proptest-rs/proptest/book/src/proptest/state-machine.md

 # State Machine testing

+The state machine testing support is available in the `proptest-state-machine` crate.

 ## When to use State Machine testing?

 State machine testing automates the checking of properties of a system under test (SUT) against an abstract reference state machine definition.
 It does this by trying to discover a counter-example that breaks the defined properties of the system and attempts to shrink it to a minimal sequence of transitions that still reproduce the issue.